Ronald Holmberg

-Ronald "Ronnie" E. Holmberg (born January 27, 1938) is a former American tennis player who competed during the 1950s, 1960s and 1970s.
-He was ranked World No. 7 in 1960 and was ranked in the U.S. Top 10 for nine years.
-He is currently one of the USPTA's select "Master Professionals" and devotes most of his time coaching, participating and directing charity events and clinics and other tennis related projects.
+Ronald "Ronnie" Edward Holmberg (born January 27, 1938) is a former American tennis player who competed during the 1950s, 1960s and 1970s.
+He was ranked world No. 7 in 1959 and was ranked in the U.S. Top 10 for nine years.
+He is currently one of the USTA's select "Master Professionals" and devotes most of his time coaching, participating and directing charity events and clinics and other tennis related projects.